Geranium ‘Pink Spice’

 Ground covers, Perennials

-Some geraniums benefit from being cut back after flowering or in the fall; these are noted in text.
+Some geraniums benefit from being cut back after flowering or in the fall.
 Clumps of most types can be left in place for many years before they decline due to crowding; at that point, divide in early spring.
 Increase by transplanting rooted portions from a clump’s edge; or take cuttings.
-Many produce lots of seedlings, and some can become naturalized pests.Geranium hybrid 'Pink Spice’
+Many produce lots of seedlings, and some can become naturalized pests.Geranium ‘Pink Spice’

-Compact mound 8–10 in. tall, to 1 ft. wide.
+Compact mound to 8–10 in. tall and 1 ft. wide.
 Reddish bronze, 1 1/2-in. leaves form a dark background for inch-wide pink blossoms on long, trailing stems.
 Blooms from late spring through fall.
 Foliage color is best with at least half-day direct sun.
 Ideal for a rock garden or spilling from a container.